lildude/runalyze/README.md

 An unofficial Go client for the [Runalyze Personal API](https://runalyze.com/help/article/personal-api).

+I've written this myself from scratch, heavily influenced by the methods implemented in <https://github.com/billglover/starling>, as a project to help practice Go, but also because I found the Swagger Codegen'd code quite cumbersome, ugly and without any tests.
+The generated code is also not Go modules friendly.
+You can see what I've managed to generate in the repo at <https://github.com/lildude/runalyze-generated>.

 ## Installation

 Use Go to fetch the latest version of the package.